fpaupier/sidecar-pattern_tf-serving/README.md

 --no-cache .
 ```

-You can now push your image to an image repository and use it combined with tensorflow-serving to continuously deploy model in production with 0 downtime in your service.
+You can now push your image to an image repository and use it combined with tensorflow-serving to continuously deploy new model versions in production with no downtime.

 ## Next steps
 This project is a proof of concept, thus it can be enhanced in many ways.